KentBeck/observaquiz-contracts/plan.md

 ### Frontend Agent Responsibilities
 - All tasks marked "Frontend Agent" or "Assignable to: Frontend Agent"
 - Focus on React/TypeScript implementation
-- Develop against contract mocks for independence
+- Develop against contract fakes for independence
 - Ensure contract compliance in all frontend code
 - Coordinate with Backend Agent through contract validation